 If you’re a good swimmer, lifeguarding can be one of the great part-time jobs available to high schoolers.
 You have to pass the training, but some aquatic centers and pools will pay for you to go through the classes — as long as you promise to work for them.

-At the entry level, you might only earn $9 to $10 an hour, but as you become more experienced, you could earn up to $15 to $16 per hour.
+At the entry level, you might only earn $10 an hour, but as you become more experienced, you could earn up to $15 to $16 per hour.
 If you can be a lifeguard for more than a year or two, the potential for increased earnings could be solid.

 One of the most popular drinks in the world is coffee.
 Coffee shops are brimming with activity.
 You can earn minimum wage or more working as a barista, and then there are tips on top of it.

 Not only can you make some decent cash at a part-time job, but there are some coffee chains that offer tuition assistance.
 So if you work for them, and continue working for them during college, you could even get help paying for school.
 The value of tuition assistance goes beyond what cash you make, and makes being a barista more than just another item on your resume.

 If you like working outside, you could make some money providing lawn care services.
 The more you can offer, the better.
 This could include mowing lawns, trimming edges and hedges, and maybe even light gardening.
 Depending on the situation, you could make $200 – $300 per month per client.

 As with many jobs like this, however, you do need to make sure you do high-quality work.
 The good news is that, often, you can do the bulk of the work on the weekends.
 Line up three or four clients, and you could make fairly decent money, just by working on the weekend.